 \item the vectors of slopes taken by these functions around points;

 \item the tropical dependence between these functions, and

-\item the topological properties of tropicalizations, \end{itemize} in order to set a formalism of linear series on metric graphs.
+\item the topological properties of tropicalizations, \end{itemize} in order to develop a formalism of linear series on metric graphs.
 This will be based on two ingredients: hypercube rank functions and slope structures.
-In the rest of this introduction, we give an overview of the set-up and the results.
+In the rest of this introduction, we give an overview of the setup and the results.